 Based on the effects of stress, many people believe they can claim workers’ compensation for stress.
 After all, if they can prove they are being affected by stress, that should be enough ground for a workers’ compensation claim, correct?

 The truth is that stress is not necessarily something you can see, and the physical effects of stress can be influenced by many other aspects.
-All of these factors interfere in workers’ compensation claims for stress, particularly in Florida.
+All of these factors interfere in workers’ compensation claims for stress, particularly in Pompano Beach, Florida.
+So if you are wondering if you can claim workers’ compensation for stress?
+Find out here.

 Understanding Workers’ Compensation Claims